 It’s set to become a gorgeous urban oasis.

 Ever passed that disused viaduct in Castlefield and wished for a prettier sight during your commute?
-Then you’re in luck – because the National Trust has officially unveiled plans to transform the disused viaduct into a stunning new green space for city dwellers to take advantage of.
+Then you’re in luck – because the National Trust has officially unveiled and submitted plans to transform the disused viaduct into a stunning new green space for city dwellers to take advantage of.

 Taking on a similar approach to New York’s famous High Line, the new elevated garden will provide a much-needed slice of nature which will be free-of-charge to enter, with a variety of stunning plants and flowers completely taking over the space and giving it a whole new lease of life.